 Of course, considerable investment is necessary initially with the conversion to SIP Trunking, and startup costs could be a little high.
 However, don’t let that discourage you as the return far outweighs the price of investment.
-In the traditional days of wireline telephony, when all phone calls went over the PSTN, businesses would purchase “trunks” – now that these trunks have graced the IP-enabled landscape, the options are plenty, and thus, customized to cost (so to speak).
+In the traditional days of wireline telephony, when all phone calls went over the PSTN, businesses would purchase “trunks” – now that these trunks have graced the IP-enabled landscape, there are plenty of options when it comes to SIP trunking providers.

 Telephony costs are greatly diminished with SIP Trunking and the overall return on the investment is guaranteed considering the open window for centralized, advanced communications within businesses and with vendors alike.
 Extending VoIP with SIP Trunking outside just a corporate LAN provides an almost immediate cost-savings, where PSTN gateways and the like won’t need purchasing in the event an expansion is needed.

 IP-to-IP calling wherever possible is another method of saving money.
 While many enterprises are only using VoIP for communication on the enterprise LAN, they are selling themselves short and spending too much.
 SIP trunking takes the idea of VoIP a step further, above and beyond only a LAN application.
 Calls can easily be placed anywhere on the globe at a local and reduced call rate in comparison to other services.
 It’s also incredibly difficult to put a price (although there already is) on being able to monitor the entire telephone network, which is included with software such as Fonality’s HUD, Virtual Office, and others.